pantheon-systems/documentation/source/content/guides/autopilot/02-enable-autopilot.md

 1. Select the **Sync Live Environment** checkbox to sync environments.

-   Enabling the **Sync Environment** feature allows you to sync your Live environment to your Dev environment.
-This feature only syncs databases and files.
-Code is not synced between environments.
-Autopilot will use the code in the Dev environment if the code does not match the code in the Live environment.
+   The **Sync Environment** feature syncs your Live environment to your Dev environment.
+Your databases and files will be synced, but not your code.
+If the Dev code does not match the Live code, Autopilot will use the code in the Dev environment.

 1. Click **Save** to save the changes.